lgilders/shopify-snippets/README.md

 ### Add Filtering
 For the collections page, this snippet will add filtering behavior based on product tags.
 See this [documentation](https://help.shopify.com/en/themes/customization/collections/filter-collections-with-product-tags) for more information.

+### Add Sorting
+For the collections page, this snippet will add sorting behavior.
+See this [documentation](https://help.shopify.com/en/themes/customization/collections/add-sort-order-menu) for more information.